adepierre/Botcraft/README.md

 ## Building

+Precompiled binaries for the latest game version can be found in the [latest release](https://github.com/adepierre/Botcraft/releases/tag/latest) for both Windows and Linux.

-To build the library for the latest version of the game with both encryption and compression support, but without OpenGL rendering support:
+To build the library yourself, with both encryption and compression support, but without OpenGL rendering support:
 ```
 git clone https://github.com/adepierre/Botcraft.git
 cd Botcraft